Concordium/concordium-wallet-proxy/README.md

 In this particular case we can see the transaction has already been finalized.

 In general the return values possible from the call are
-- status code 502 and Null as the body
-- status code 400 if the submission id is ill-formed (not a valid SHA256 hash) and an object with a single field `error` describing the error.
-- status code 200 and Null as the body (this means there is no submission with that ID known to the baker)
 - ```json
   {
     "status": "received"